vanestw/Tanner-Van-Es/README.md

 git pull
 ```

 You must run `git pull` in order to sync any changes made from the remote repository into your local repository.
-You also must be inside of the directory containing the forked repository in order for the git command to work.
+You also must be inside of the directory containing the forked repository in order for the Git command to work.

 **If you are using an IDE, there should be an option to run `git pull`**